codegram/full-stack-fest-sponsor-handbook/about.md

 We're putting the languages aside to put a strong focus on the technologies behind them and the problems they're trying to solve.
 At its core, the conference retains its soul: A single-track, curated, deeply technical event featuring the best speakers and industry leaders worldwide.

+## Audience

+Our audience is interested in a broad range of programming languages and technologies like: Ruby, JavaScript, Performance, Functional Programming, ReactJS, Scalability, Docker, Infrastructure, Internet of Things, Single Page Applications, Go, Rust, Elixir, iOS…

+* Most of them consider them advanced or experts
+* Mostly developers and technical leads
+* In the 25-44 age range
+* From Europe
+* Curious, looking to get inspired
+* Interested in many different programming languages, infrastrucutre, new technologies, scalability or new programming paradigms

 ## The organisers

 [Codegram](https://www.codegram.com) is a software studio specializing in Ruby, Elixir, JavaScript and Clojure applications, crafted with love in Barcelona and London since 2009.